 (MHA) has 438 units in its public housing inventory located in the named properties below.
-These properties help serve the Muncie residents whose income fall below the 30% limit of Area Median Income (AMI).
+These properties help serve the Muncie residents whose incomes fall below the 30% limit of Area MedianIncome (AMI).
 The properties are in various Census tracts in the City.
 Several communities are in Census tracts 300 and 1200 which have the highest concentration of Minority (Black) resident population in Muncie.
 See CPD Maps in Section V (B) General Issues.
 The Delaware County Housing Authority (DCHA) which is a separate entity with a Muncie address operates a 162-unit public housing community called Middletown Gardens.
-DCHA also has in addition 164 HCVs to serve eligible households in Delaware County.
+DCHA also has in addition 164 Section 8 Housing Choice Vouchers (HCV) to serve eligible households in Delaware County.

-Name of Number of Year
+Name of Number of Year Come

 Apartments Units Open Serve

 Earth Stone Terrace 99 1982 Families

 Southern Pines 100 1984 Families

 Gillespie Towers 98 1983 Elderly

 Millennium Place 106 2002 Families

 Centennial Place 35 2010 Elderly